Vantiq/vantiq-extension-sources/extpsdk/README.md

 sources=MySourceName
 targetServer=https://dev.vantiq.com/
 sendPings=true
-connectKWArgs={ "ssl": false }
+connectKWArgs={ "disableSslVerification": true }
 ```

-(Note that although this is Python code, the `connectKWArgs` property contains JSON, so the `false` must be
+(Note that although this is Python code, the `connectKWArgs` property contains JSON, so the `true` must be
 provided as JSON -- lowercase.)

 ### Program Flow